raunakkolle/lab_attendance-Resource_management-system/README.md

 # lab_attendance-Resource_management-system
-attendance in the laboratory sessions of educational institutions along with the management of resources utilized during the sessions
+attendance in the laboratory sessions of educational institutions along with the management of resources utilized during the sessions.

+The Lab Attendance and Resource Management system manages the students’ attendance in the laboratory switching from the pre-existing manual entries to a digitalized automated registry of the attendance.
+The attendance system will aid the department in calculating percentage and generating reports for eligibility criteria of examination.
+The application system will provide a flexible report for all students.
+Along with the management of attendance in the laboratory, this system will also be used in the management of resources in the laboratory.
+Resource Management includes addition or removal of resources, along with maintaining a record of resource utilization.